GrosSacASac/worka/readme.md

 ## Why

 Make lifer easier.
-Working with Web Workers is cool, I can do all sorts, it makes things previously only available to native apps possible on the web also.
+Working with Web Workers is cool, it makes things previously only available to native apps possible on the web also.
 Multi threading is hard to get right, and that's why I use patterns to stay correct.
 Many patterns are duplicated across different applications.
-Avoiding duplication is a good thing, I was told.
+These patterns are now internalized into a library to avoiding duplication.

 ## What